zexuanlu/SIM-CITY/README.md

 ###Running the Program
   1. To run the program, open Eclipse.
-  2. Select 'File', then 'New Java Project.'
+  2. Select 'File', then 'Other', then 'New Java Project from Existing Ant Buildfile.'
-  3. Click the 'Next' button, and then deselect 'Use default location'.
-In the Location field, search for the project name under which it was cloned.
-Click 'Finish'.
+  3. Click the 'Next' button, and then select Browse.
+Find the build.xml file in whatever folder you cloned into. (default name is team36)
-  4. Select 'Run' from the menu bar, and then select 'Run Configurations'.
-In the Project field, click 'Browse' and search for the project name that was the program was saved under earlier.
-  5. In the main class field, select 'Browse' and search for 'gui.main.SimCityGUI'.
+  4. Hit Finish.
+  5. Go into the project folder, into src, into the gui.main package, and select SimCityGUI.java.
+  6. In the drop down menu for run, select run as, and click Java Application.
-  6. Click run, and the SimCity should start.
+  7. SimCity should run